R\'enyi and von Neumann entropies of thermal state in Generalized Uncertainty Principle-corrected harmonic oscillator: R e nyi and von Neumann entropies

-The temperature dependence of the von Neumann entropy is plotted in Fig. $3$ when $\hbar = m = \omega = k_B = 1$.
+The temperature dependence of the von Neumann entropy is plotted in Fig. 2 when $\hbar = m = \omega = k_B = 1$.
 The black solid, red dashed, and blue dotted lines correspond to $\alpha = 0$, $\alpha = 0.01$, and $\alpha = 0.02$, respectively.
-Globally, the nonzero GUP parameter $\alpha$ decreases the von Neumann entropy.
+Globally, the nonzero GUP parameter $\alpha$ reduces the von Neumann entropy in the whole range of $T$ compared to the case of $\alpha = 0$.
 This is due to the fact that the last term of Eq. (\ref{von-1}) has a minus sign.
 The remarkable fact is that while the von Neumann entropy with $\alpha = 0$ monotonically increases with increasing $T$, the von Neumann entropy with nonzero $\alpha$ has a maximum at finite temperature $T_*$.
 This temperature can be computed by solving

-where $\beta_* = 1 / T_*$.
+where $\beta_* = 1 / (k_B T_*)$.
+Solving the above equation numerically, one can find the $\alpha$-dependence of temperature $T_*$.
+The $\alpha$-dependence of temperature $T_*$ is summarized in Table I when $\hbar = m = \omega = k_B = 1$.
+As Fig. 2 and Table I show, $T_*$ decreases with increasing $\alpha$.
 Mathematically, this extraordinary behavior of the von Neumann entropy with nonzero $\alpha$ can be understood as a competition of the last term in Eq. (\ref{von-1}) with the remaining terms.
 However, it is unclear, at least for us, to understand this behavior from a point of physics.

 The R\'{e}nyi entropy with arbitrary real order $\gamma$ is given by